multi-build/multibuild/README.rst

 *********************************

 The standard build command is ``build_wheel``.
 This is a bash function.
-By default the function that is run on OSX, and in the Manylinux container for the build phase, is defined in ``multibuild/common_utils.sh``.
+By default the function that is run on macOS, and in the Manylinux container for the build phase, is defined in ``multibuild/common_utils.sh``.
 You can override the default function in the project ``config.sh`` file (see below).